smirarab/ASTRAL/README.template.md

 ASTRAL is a java-based application, and should run in any environment (Windows, Linux, Mac, etc.) as long as java is installed.
 Java 1.5 or later is required.
 We have tested ASTRAL only on Linux and MAC.

-To test your installation, go to the place where you uncompressed ASTRAL, and run:
+To test your installation, go to the place where you put the uncompressed ASTRAL, and run:

 ```
 java -jar __astral.jar__ -i test_data/song_primates.424.gene.tre